 Our Team And History

-Joining forces to monitor and study how wildlife populations would recover from such a natural disaster, the founding trustees hoped to raise awareness of threats to wildlife and inform local management and conservation initiatives.
+Western Bay Wildlife Trust (WBWT) was founded in 2014 following the 2011 MV Rena oil spill near Mount Maunganui.
+Founding Trustees joined forces to monitor and study how wildlife populations would recover from such a natural disaster and aspired to raise awareness of threats to local wildlife and improve conservation management of key taonga species.

 Our History